uriweb/uri-modern-news/README.md

 URI Modern News is a WordPress theme designed for the University of Rhode Island news site.
 It is a child theme of URI Modern.

-## What's new in v2.3.0
+## What's new in v2.4.0

-URI Modern News v2.3.0 is a minor release.
+URI Modern News v2.4.0 is a minor release.

-- Adds an archive template for the `community message` post category
+- Adds an archive template for search
-- Updates development tools
+- Updates styles for consistency across post archive and search pages
+- Limits search to news, media mentions, and community messages

-For complete details, see the [commit history](https://github.com/uriweb/uri-modern-news/pull/31/commits) and the [issue tracker](https://github.com/uriweb/uri-modern-news/issues).
+For complete details, see the [commit history](https://github.com/uriweb/uri-modern-news/pull/33/commits) and the [issue tracker](https://github.com/uriweb/uri-modern-news/issues).

 ## New in v2.0